watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-summarization/README.md

 The interaction between the assistant and the user is recorded in the [session_history_variable](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-publish-overview#publish-overview-environment-settings-session-history).
 This is an example of the session history for the check order status use case: `[{"a":"Welcome, how can I assist you?"},{"u":"order status","n":true},{"a":"To get started, please enter your order number"},{"u":"1234"},{"a":"Thanks!
 There is a problem checking the status for your order 1234\n\n
 \n\n\n\nWould you like me to escalate to an agent?\noption: ["Yes","No"]"},{"u":"Yes"}]`.

-This use case has configured the human agent escalation process to use the language model to summarize the session and present the summary to both the user and the human agent.
+This use case has configured the human agent escalation process to use a language model to summarize the session and present the summary to both the user and the human agent.
 You can see that the model response is sent to the agent by going to step 3 of the `Escalate to Agent` action and clicking on "Edit settings" in the "Connect to agent" block at the bottom of the step.
 You should see this:

 <img src="./assets/connect.png" width="500"/>

 As you can see, the "Message to agent" field is set to the `model_response`, i.e., the summary that the language model generated.

 In the starter kit, this is not configured to a real contact center, so no actual human agent is contacted.
 See [Adding contact center support](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-deploy-web-chat-haa) in the Watson Assistant documentation for details on how to connect to a real contact center.

 Here is what the output looks like in the Preview page of Watson Assistant (including the error message because no contact center has been configured):

 <img src="./assets/summarization-flow.png" width="300"/>